Lolium perenne

 Lolium perenne, common name perennial ryegrass, English ryegrass, winter ryegrass, or ray grass, is a grass from the family Poaceae.
 It is native to Europe, Asia and northern Africa, but is widely cultivated and naturalised around the world.

 Description

-The plant is a low-growing, tufted, hairless grass, with a bunching (or tillering) growth habit.
+The plant is a low-growing, tufted and hairless grass, with a bunching (or tillering) growth habit.
 The leaves are dark green, smooth and glossy on the lower surface, with untoothed parallel sides and prominent parallel veins on the upper surface.
 The leaves are folded lengthwise in bud (unlike the rolled leaves of Italian ryegrass, Lolium multiflorum) with a strong central keel, giving a flattened appearance.
 The ligule is very short and truncated and often difficult to see.
 The small white auricles grip the stem at the base of the leaf blade.
 Leaf sheaths at the base are usually tinged pink and hairless.
 Stems grow up to 90 cm.